 Before you can create your first Base you’ll need to create an Airtable account.
 Once you’ve signed up, there are four ways to create a new database.
 The right method for you depends on what you want to create and whether you have existing data.

 If you’re new to Airtable, we recommend starting with a template so you can see how a Base is typically structured.

 We offer a rich variety of templates to help you get started.
 A template is a pre-made Base for a specific use case and comes prefilled with some relevant tables, fields, and other content.
 You can easily start with a template and modify it to suit your own purposes.
-For example, there are templates for planning trips, managing projects and tracking inventory.
+For example, there are templates for planning trips, managing projects and scheduling content production.
 You can start with a template and then modify it to suit your own purposes.

 To use a template, select “+ New Base” from the homepage, choose a “Start with a template” to access the template gallery.